Tianyi2/IaCGen/Code/README.md

 ## Prompts
-You can check the prompt in [prompt_for_cloud.py](https://github.com/Tianyi2/IaCGen/blob/main/Code/generation/prompts/prompt_for_cloud.py) and below.
+You can check the prompts in [prompt_for_cloud.py](https://github.com/Tianyi2/IaCGen/blob/main/Code/generation/prompts/prompt_for_cloud.py) and below.
 ### System Prompt
 ```
 You are an expert in AWS CloudFormation template generation.
 Your task is to generate and improve templates based on feedback.
 Please write your complete CloudFormation YAML template inside <iac_template></iac_template> tags.